Skip to Content

 Our research projects range from investigations of the basic biology of selected pathogens to diagnosis, pathogenesis, treatment and epidemiology.
 The researchers in our group have a range of skills including both traditional and modern molecular methods.

-The Infectious Disease Group at Massey's Institute of Veterinary and Biomedical Sciences has well-equipped modern laboratories including a dedicated PC2 virology laboratory, microbiology laboratory, serology laboratory, parasitology laboratory and a number of ancillary rooms such as clean PCR room, media kitchen and autoclave room.
+The Infectious Disease Group at Massey's School of Veterinary Science has well-equipped modern laboratories including a dedicated PC2 virology laboratory, microbiology laboratory, serology laboratory, parasitology laboratory and a number of ancillary rooms such as clean PCR room, media kitchen and autoclave room.
 The academic staff members in our group are supported by 2 microbiology technicians, 1 virology technician, 2 parasitology technicians, 1 molecular biology technician and 1 general technician.
 We are equipped to perform a number of technical tasks including:

 Viral and bacterial diseases endemic in New Zealand pet animals (cats, dogs and horses).
 Examples include molecular characterization of canine parvoviruses and equine herpesviruses in New Zealand, elucidation of host-virus interactions between cats and the feline immunodeficiency virus, investigation of the effects of injection site on development of immunity following vaccination of cats or determination of the in-vitro effects of different lysine/arginine concentrations on replication of feline herpesvirus 1.

-Team Manager - Academic - Institute of Vet, Animal and Biomedical Sciences
+Team Manager - Academic - School of Veterinary Science

 Page authorised by Web Content Manager